Challenges Telcos Face Offering Smart

 Home as a Service

 With the first introductions of Smart Home as a Service in the early 2010s, it was evident that Telcos and service providers will champion this service.
 Offering this new service enabled telcos to generate new revenue streams, attract new subscribers, and increase customer loyalty.
 Smart Home as Service is already being provided by a growing number of carriers and CSPs worldwide.
-Smart Home market amounts to $73,319M in 2019, according to Statista.
-However, significant challenges are yet to be solved to make the Smart Home service delivery as straightforward as of the triple-play services.
+The Smart Home market amounts to $73,319M in 2019, according to Statista.
+However, significant challenges are yet to be solved to make the Smart Home service delivery as straightforward as the triple-play services.

 Challenge #1 – Avoiding the Hardware Lock-in and management of various HW brands on one platform

 When rolling out a Smart Home service, the providers are facing a difficult choice: to use a single hardware manufacturer or multiple brands.
 Choosing a single HW vendor provider option may seem like a more cost-effective alternative with a more straightforward provisioning process.
 In the long run, however, it poses the risk of an HW vendor lock-in and a need to use (and purchase) a proprietary management platform with limited capabilities.

 Deploying various HW brands enables telcos to apply the Best of Breed approach.
 They can roll out a more flexible Smart Home service with significant CAPEX savings.
 This option doesn’t generate an HW dependency, so that service providers can mix and match any HW brands and deploy a management platform of their choice.
 Yet, different HW brands speak different protocols.
 Seamless integration of all of the types of Smart Home automation devices, regardless of their standard, on a single platform is a significant challenge.

 This challenge is so significant that we believe it can potentially slow down the Smart Home adoption rate and prevent the CSPs from hitting their growth targets.

 Challenge #2 – A Need for Management and Subscriber Tools